wp-plugins/wp-conversion-boxes/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Same Traffic.
 More Conversions.
-Replace your CTAs and email optin boxes with WPCB & follow our conversion strategy to skyrocket your conversion rate.
+Replace your CTAs and Email Optin boxes with WPCB & follow our conversion strategy to skyrocket your conversions.

 == Description ==